Kingsley Green: Current services

 The site is now decentralised, with groups within the Hertfordshire Partnership University National Health Service Foundation Trust (presently abbreviated to HPFT) running various programmes on the site.
 The inpatient programmes consist of three units.
 One is a mental health facility that was created by converting space in old buildings into what is known as the Oak & Beech Units.
 Another programme is the Specialist Residential Service, which provides medium to long term care for 29 adults with learning disabilities and complex needs.
 Seven bungalows were built on Forest Lane at Harperbury.
 An activity service building is nearby.

 Another inpatient unit is the Adolescent Inpatient Unit, located in Forest House.
-Up to 16 twelve to seventeen year olds stay in Forest House.
+Up to 16 thirteen to seventeen year olds stay in Forest House.
 The programme "aims to provide a service which enables young people and their families to understand and cope with psychological, emotional and behavioural problems which they may be experiencing."
 An educational facility on site also ensures that residents' educational needs are not neglected.
 Adolescents are referred to Forest House by the Adolescent Outreach Team.

 Kingsley Green houses the above mentioned Adolescent Outreach Team, which conducts its work in the outside community.
 Another unit providing adolescent care, the Adolescent Drug & Alcohol Service for Hertfordshire (abbreviated ADASH), is based on the Kingsley Green site.
 This service is geared towards those under 18 years of age who have drug or alcohol problems.
 ADASH provides advice, support, specialist assessment and treatment.